Guardians of the Video Game: Volumes

-Media

-Manhwa

-Gasfard launched Guardians of the Video Game in Naver's webtoon platform Naver Webtoon on October 8, 2014, and concluded on May 12, 2021, total 271st chapters.

-Aeni
+Other media

+Animated film

-An aeni series produced by Locus Studio has been announced and will be released until 2024.
+A film produced by Locus Studio has been announced for 2024 release window.
+In June 2026, Locus announced the film would release in 2026, and opened a crowdfunding campaign for fan-created content, with 3,000 selected participants expected to be credited in the film.

-Game
+Video game

 A South Korean mobile video game Role-playing game was released on iOS and Android on January 19, 2018, in worldwide.
 The game have been awarded as "Best of 2018" by Google Play.